treysis/TTconv/README.md

 Icons?

-If you just don't like the menu icons you can delete them from the "sdkregistry" folder: resetgps.cap and ttconv.cap.
+If you just don't like the menu icons you can delete them from the "sdkregistry" folder: ttconv.cap and ttconv.bmp.

 ------------------------------------------------------------------------